An Oregon win, a Clemson upset, and 'now what?' for Alabama in the College Football Playoff

 Georgia QB suffers an injury, but the Dawgs get a big break

-There won’t be any hand-wringing over giving Georgia a first-round bye after its 22-19 overtime victory over No. 2 Texas in the SEC game.
+There won’t be any second guessing about giving Georgia a first-round bye after its 22-19 overtime victory over No. 2 Texas in the SEC game.

 But to say the Bulldogs (11-2) are one of the four best teams in the country right now might be stretching it.